 Customer Profiles allow individuals to establish calling preferences that are automatically displayed on the relay operator's screen.
 This can save on call-time and make relay calls smoother and easier.

-What is CapTel™?
+What is a Captioned Telephone Service (CTS)?
 Is it available to Virginia Relay users?

-A specialized technology developed by Ultratec®, CapTel allows people who are hard of hearing to read a captioned version of their conversations on the text screen of their phones and listen directly to the voice of the person they are calling at the same time.
-CapTel phones are available through the Virginia Department for the Deaf and Hard of Hearing (VDDHH) at a discount or no cost.
-Call 1-800-552-7917 (voice/TTY) to request an application.
+A specialized technology, captioned telephone, allows people who are hard of hearing to read a captioned version of their conversations on the text screen of their phones and listen directly to the voice of the person they are calling at the same time.
+Captioned telephones are available through the Virginia Department for the Deaf and Hard of Hearing (VDDHH).
+Call 1-800-552-7917 (Voice) to request an application.

 Are there any features specifically designed for sign language users?

-Video Relay Service (VRS), makes it possible for sign language users to communicate in their native language using a special video device.
+Video Relay Service (VRS) makes it possible for sign language users to communicate in their native language using a videophone or an app.
 Click here for details.

 What about features for Spanish speakers?